adamdjbrett/alfieaward.com/content/index.md

   title: "The Trophy"
   text:
     - info: 'The Alfie Jacques Ambassador Award was carved from soapstone by <strong><a href="https://www.instagram.com/ryan_sandy_sculptures/" target="_blank">Ryan Sandy</a></strong> of Six Nations.'
-# section 1 needs to be removed and the page needs to remain balanced once it is removed
-section1:
-  section: sid-jamieson
-  inf: 2024 Recipient
-  title: Sid Jamieson
-  image_left_side: true
-  image: /assets/images/image04.jpg
-  text: "Sid Jamieson (Cayuga Nation), the first Indigenous NCAA head coach and first head
-    coach of the Haudenosaunee Nationals, was selected as the inaugural recipient of the
-    **[Alfie Jacques Ambassador Award](#intro)**.
-The Award was presented during the World Indoor Lacrosse Championships in Utica, N.Y., on Sunday, Sept.
-22, 2024.
-Use the the link below to attend the Monday September 23 award dinner at Breezes in Utica."

 show_founding: true
 show_newsletter: true